 Embodied Mindful Pause was originally intended as a simple gateway to mindfulness within therapy: A pause that allows the client to quickly and easily shift focus, and pay attention to the felt experience of being in the present moment.
 And it certainly functions quite well that way.
-See: Embodied Mindful Pause: Mindfulness exercise in psychotherapy.
+See: Embodied mindful pause in psychotherapy: Getting in touch with embodied experience.

 But it can also be a gateway to more of an exploration of the client's (and the therapist's) relationship to experience.
 This provides a description of a session in which Embodied Mindful Pause was used not just as a way to provide a break, but also to explore experientially the process of making meaning.

 The client, “C”, had previously used Embodied Mindful Pause in sessions for several weeks.
 He had come to like it for (1) the stress-relieving aspect of shifting focus and paying attention to the sensation of squeezing the ball, as well as (2) the pleasant surprise of experiencing a different perspective on things after such a short break.
 I had given him a ball in case he wanted to use it in the course of his day (mostly at work), and he was bringing that ball with him to sessions.

 In the session described here, after Embodied Mindful Pause early in the session, “C” talks about the experience of squeezing the ball during that episode.
 He says that, at first, it feels good, then it feels bad.
 More specifically, he realizes that squeezing the ball hard enough to crush it is an impossible task, and it brings him to low energy, a sense of despair.
 He relates this to “learned helplessness”: If he is aggressive, and seems to win, it is only temporary, he is defeated in the end.